Part II: Identity Thesis

 The Affect Signature of the Axes

 None of the three axes is another dimension of affect.
 They govern the coupling structure between the dimensions and the texture of perception.
-The table below reads the affect signature off κ\kappa — internal coupling — because that is the axis with the most direct affect-geometric consequence; the entries for low and high κ\kappa are stated with α\alpha high and γ\gamma moderate, and the text afterward shows how varying α\alpha and γ\gamma moves the signature around.
+The table reads the affect signature off κ\kappa — internal coupling — the axis with the most direct affect-geometric consequence; the entries for low and high κ\kappa are stated with α\alpha high and γ\gamma moderate, and the text afterward shows how varying α\alpha and γ\gamma moves the signature around.

 DimensionHigh κ\kappa (coupled)Low κ\kappa (factorized)Mechanism